Lightning Fill-In-The-Blank

 PETER SAGAL, HOST:

 Now onto our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as he or she can, each correct answer now worth 2 points.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as he or she can.
+Each correct answer is worth two points.
 Bill, can you give us the scores?

 SAGAL: Right.